iynaix/focal/README.md

 Options:
       --toggle               Start / stop focal recording
-      --signal <N>           Signal number to update module (SIGRTMIN+N), default is 1 [default: 1] --recording <MESSAGE>  Message to display in waybar module when recording [default: REC] --stopped <MESSAGE>    Message to display in waybar module when not recording [default: ] -h, --help                 Print help
+      --signal <N>           Signal number to update module (SIGRTMIN+N), default is 1 [default: 1] --interval <INTERVAL>  Interval in seconds in which the module is updated [default: 1] --recording <MESSAGE>  Message to display in waybar module when recording [default: REC] --stopped <MESSAGE>    Message to display in waybar module when not recording [default: ] -h, --help                 Print help